 Travel.State.Gov > Intercountry Adoption > Adoption Reference > Adoption FAQs > FAQ: Child Citizenship Act of 2000

-A child who enters the United States on an IR4 visa (to be adopted in the United States) will acquire American citizenship when the adoption is full and final in the United States.
+A child who enters the United States on an IR-4 or IH-4 visa (to be adopted in the United States) will automatically acquire U.S. citizenship when the adoption occurs in the United States.
 The adoption must happen before the child’s 18th birthday and the child must meet the other requirements of Section 320 of the Immigration and Nationality Act.